Skip to content

 1. Inherits from BasePlugin

-2. Implements extract() to yield DownloadItem objects
+2. Implements extract(fetch) to yield DownloadItem objects

 Minimal example

 Your plugin must implement the extract method and yield DownloadItem objects.
+Route every network call through the fetch argument.

 python